EngrSaad2/Android-TV-Live-Stream/README.md

 By default, it displays content from a Sample Project that demonstrates Kentico Cloud features and best practices.
 This fully featured project contains marketing content for Dancing Goat – an imaginary chain of coffee shops.
 If you don't have your own Sample Project, any admin of a Kentico Cloud subscription can generate one.

 ## Application Setup
-Install Android Studio and the latest Android SDK tools..<br>
+Install Android Studio and the latest Android SDK tools...<br>
 Clone or download the repository into a chosen folder.<br>
 Open the project in the IDE, let it install all the necessary libraries and tools.<br>
 Create a virtual TV device, for example with specifications 1080p, and Android API 25.<br>